Incredible-Devman/AI-Using-OpenAI-Chatbot/README.md

 This is the chatbot porject using OpenAI.<br/>
 In this project you can query any kind of questions using OpenAI.<br/>
-You can also see the testing results such as initial_tests, second_tests, third_test and so on.
+You can also see the testing results such as initial_tests, second_tests, third_test and so on.<br/>
-This project is not complex for using.
+This project is not complex for using.<br/>
 Please enjoy with my porject.

 #Run